 Puzzled by her comment, he asked, “Can we not tell Ahnoro I wasn’t feeling well?”

-“Of course we are able,” Gedare said, “But that may not be prudent.
+“Yes, we can,” Gedare said, “but that may not be prudent.
 Los Terrans are hearty and decisive people, engaging with others of like mind.
-You cannot express weakness, and then request they follow you to Karune.”
+You cannot express weakness, and then request that they follow you to Karune.”

 “I can understand,” Oona said.
 “Except for one thing.”

 The long pause was enough for Sammil to turn his head.
 He caught Oona with her eyes wide open when she glanced at Gedare.
 “What’s the one thing?” he asked.

 The Watcher smiled.
 “They don’t like visitors.”

 Sammil couldn’t hide his discomfort.
 “Why didn’t you say something before?”

 “You would have changed your mind,” Gedare replied.

 “Of course!
 We are visitors!
 And if that’s not enough, I have to explain what we were doing for two days beyond their waters.
 Is the fate of our world resting on my ability to persuade?”